sherzodcode/diary-API/readme.txt

 Today is Friday.
 Time is 12:00 , I just finished design of error SMS section in HBS project.
 Now i need to make backend of it.
 In Sha Allah , after Juma prayer , i have to go to the station.
 Time is 21:55 .
 I couldn't go to the station cus my jeans were still wet. right now i'm just chillin and watching some video courses.
 Cat is lying on my legs.
-That's so amazing and comfy)))
+That's so amazing and comfy))) He's sleepin

 ////////